 GED passing score

-On the latest edition of the GED exam you needed to score at least 150 points on each individual of the four subjects, but in January 2016 this was lowered to 145 as studies had shown that the bar was raised too high.
+On the latest edition of the GED exam you needed to score at least 150 points on each individual of the four subjects, but this was lowered to 145 as studies had shown that the bar was raised too high.
 You can very well take practice tests to identify your level of knowledge to find out if you are ready to take the exam.